Study of animal locomotion

 The study of animal locomotion is a branch of biology that investigates and quantifies how animals move.

 Kinematics

 Kinematics is the study of how objects move, whether they are mechanical or living.
 In animal locomotion, kinematics is used to describe the motion of the body and limbs of an animal.
 The goal is ultimately to understand how the movement of individual limbs relates to the overall movement of an animal within its environment.
 Below highlights the key kinematic parameters used to quantify body and limb movement for different modes of animal locomotion.

 Quantifying locomotion

 Walking

-Legged locomotion is a dominant form of terrestrial locomotion, the movement on land.
-The motion of limbs is quantified by intralimb and interlimb kinematic parameters.
-Intralimb kinematic parameters capture movement aspects of an individual limb, whereas, interlimb kinematic parameters characterize the coordination across limbs.
-Interlimb kinematic parameters are also referred to as gait parameters.
-The following are key intralimb and interlimb kinematic parameters of walking: